Gas Lawn Mowers Review

 Each mower is unique, and while they look similar, there are differences that can make it easier to mow your yard.
 The weight of each mower can affect its overall maneuverability.
 Lightweight or small lawn mowers are available for those who struggle with big and average-sized mowers.
 These light machines make mowing a large or hilly yard much easier, especially if you have to mow around flowerbeds and trees frequently.

 Engine size can make a big difference in how well the mower cuts your grass, although you don't need to have the biggest engine to get the best results.
 Mowers that have at least a 150cc engine have plenty of power to cut the average yard.
 Handle height and cushioning are major contributing factors to how comfortable you can be when mowing.
-If you are over 6 feet tall, be sure to look for a mower with an adjustable handle that lets you mow without hunching, like the Craftsman 37744 and Husqvarna lawn mowers on our lineup.
+If you are over 6 feet tall, be sure to look for a mower with an adjustable handle that lets you mow without hunching, like the Craftsman 37744 lawn mower on our lineup.
 Handles that have some foam or rubber padding reduce hand and arm fatigue considerably compared to mowers that do not have any.

 Self-Propelled Lawn Mowers